Physical Therapy Services

 - A customized home exercise program

-This prepares your body for surgery and helps you feel more confident about the recovery process.
+This prepares your body for surgery and helps you feel more confident about your recovery.

 Why Preoperative Care Matters